 PR 509 Evangelistic Preaching.
-A practicum utilizing the preaching models relevant for most types of
+A practicum utilizing the preaching models relevant for most types of evangelism today.
+Credit: 2 units.
+Prerequisite: PR500.
+MDiv core: MIN2

-PR 511 Preaching Practicum.
-A practicum centered on student preaching with an emphasis on self and group assessment.
+PR 511 Preaching Practicum.A practicum centered on student preaching with an emphasis on self and group assessment.
 The use of videotape will be offered.
 Course may be repeated once for credit.
 Credit: 2 units.
 Prerequisite: PR500.
 MDiv core: MIN2.